A Cartesian grid-based boundary integral method for moving interface problems: Numerical results

-The air injection rate is chosen as $J = 1$ such that the air bubble demonstrates an unstable growth.
+The air injection rate is set to $J = 1$, so the air bubble grows unstably.
 The surface tension coefficient varies from $1\times 10^{-2}$ to $5\times 10^{-4}$.
-The computational domain is chosen as $[-4,4]^2$.
-We solve the example on a $512\times 512$ grid with a time step $\tau = 0.005$.
-The morphologies of the evolutionary curve are shown in \Cref{fig:hs-sur} in time increments of $0.2$ to the final time $T=3$.
-The competition between the stabilizing effect of the surface tension and the destabilizing effect of the driven force due to the injection leads to the viscous fingering feature of the Hele-Shaw flow.
+The computational domain is $(-4,4)^2$.
+We solve the problem on a $512\times 512$ grid with time step $\tau = 0.005$.
+The interface profiles are shown in \Cref{fig:hs-sur} at time intervals of $0.2$ up to the final time $T=3$.
+The competition between the stabilizing effect of surface tension and the destabilizing effect of the driving force due to the injection leads to the viscous fingering feature of the Hele-Shaw flow.
 With small surface tension, which has a less stabilizing effect, the growing bubble develops more branches.
-It also can be observed that for small surface tensions, the symmetry of the interface is difficult to capture since grid-induced anisotropy dominates the interface evolution.
+For small surface tensions, the symmetry of the interface becomes harder to preserve because grid-induced anisotropy has a stronger influence on the evolution.